Mark Levin: Russo-Ukrainian War

 Following the 2022 Russian invasion of Ukraine, Levin has supported Ukraine, saying that if Russia defeated Ukraine, Vladimir Putin would take further aggressive action.
 He also criticized the Joe Biden administration for its response, which he considered to be lacking, and the isolationists and the "Putin wings" of the media, Democratic Party and the Republican Party.
 He also called for the US to arm Taiwan to defend themselves from China and call off the negotiations with Iran.

 At the 2022 CPAC, Levin criticized populism and nationalism and called for the US to support Ukraine, saying that the CPAC means Conservative Political Action Committee, not "McGovern, populist or nationalist action committee" and "We love America because it's America, not because we're nationalists.
 I mean, the Russians are nationalists.
 The Chinese are nationalists.
 America First is about Americanism, first", and "You want a world war?
 Then become an ostrich, put your head in the sand and let the Russians roll through one country after another".

 Gaza war

 In July 2025, Levin downplayed the consequences of the famine in the Gaza Strip during Israel's war in Gaza, complaining that Israel should not be told to feed its enemies.
 Levin said he was "sick and tired of these Western Europeans lecturing the state of Israel on how to fight a war."

+2026 Iran war

+During the 2026 Iran war, Levin said that the US needs to prepare to deal with a power vacuum in Iran after the government falls, and that failure to do so could mean that another extremist government could take control.

 Personal life

-Levin suffered a heart attack in 2000 and had open heart surgery.
-He is currently married to Julie Strauss Levin.
+Levin is married to Julie Strauss Levin.
+In 2000, he suffered a heart attack and underwent open heart surgery.